Home

 The new owner was the plucky Italian female, Maria Teresa de Filipis, who raced #2501/#2523 throughout Europe.

 In early 1960, New Zealand racing driver, Ross Jensen, acquired #2501/#2523 from Messrs.
-Neri/ Colotti/ Tanner and Scarlatti and the car was fitted with the “El Salvador” twin nostril nose and engine from his Maserati 250F #2504.
+Neri/ Colotti/ Tanner, and Scarlatti fitted with the “El Salvador” twin nostril nose and engine from his Maserati 250F #2504.

-Prescott then sold #2501/#2523 (with destroyed engine #2504) to New Zealander Leon Witte who subsequently traded it for an Aston Martin DB3S owned by Cameron Millar of the U.K. Millar then restored #2501/#2523, removing its twin nostril nose, and fitting instead a conventional 1957 style nose.
+Prescott then sold #2501/#2523 (with destroyed engine #2504) to New Zealander Leon Witte who subsequently traded it for an Aston Martin DB3S owned by Cameron Millar of the U.K. Millar then restored #2501/#2523, removing its twin nostril nose, and fitting instead a conventional 1957 style one.
 Millar also fitted engine #2522, one of the most successful 250F engines of all times.

-Stirling Moss had achieved two first places with #2522 in 1956 (the Richmond Trophy Goodwood and the Monaco Grand Prix).
+Stirling Moss achieved two first places with #2522 in 1956 (the Richmond Trophy Goodwood and the Monaco Grand Prix).
 Schell achieved a 2nd place at the Pau GP in 1957, and Munaron achieved a 3rd place at Buenos Aires in 1960.

 Millar proceeded to race #2501/ #2523 (engine #2522) in historic races for more than 8 seasons, always achieving good results.